k8ssandra/k8ssandra/docs/content/en/install/gke/_index.md

 * 1x instance Grafana deployment
 * 1x instance Reaper deployment

 Feel free to update the parameters used during this guide to match your target deployment.
-The following should be considered a minimum for production workloads.
+This should be considered a minimum for production workloads.

 {{% alert title="Quotas" color="primary" %}}
 This installation slightly exceeds the default quotas provided within a new project.
 Consider requesting the following quota requests to allow for the provisioning of this installation.